hotwired/turbo-rails/README.md

 You can watch [the video introduction to Hotwire](https://hotwire.dev/#screencast), which focuses extensively on demonstration Turbo in a Rails demo.
 Then you should familiarize yourself with [Turbo handbook](https://turbo.hotwire.dev/handbook/introduction) to understand Drive, Frames, and Streams in-depth.
 Finally, dive into the code documentation by starting with [`Turbo::FramesHelper`](https://github.com/hotwired/turbo-rails/blob/main/app/helpers/turbo/frames_helper.rb), [`Turbo::StreamsHelper`](https://github.com/hotwired/turbo-rails/blob/main/app/helpers/turbo/streams_helper.rb), [`Turbo::Streams::TagBuilder`](https://github.com/hotwired/turbo-rails/blob/main/app/models/turbo/streams/tag_builder.rb), and [`Turbo::Broadcastable`](https://github.com/hotwired/turbo-rails/blob/main/app/models/concerns/turbo/broadcastable.rb).

+## Compatibility with Rails UJS

+Rails UJS includes helpers for sending links and forms over XMLHttpRequest, so you can respond with Ajax.
+Turbo supersedes this functionality, so you should ensure that you're either running Rails 6.1 with the defaults that turn this off for forms, or that you add `config.action_view.form_with_generates_remote_forms = false` to your `config/application.rb`.

+Note that the helpers that turn `link_to` into remote invocations will _not_ currently work with Turbo.
+Links that have been made remote will not stick within frames nor will they allow you to respond with turbo stream actions.
+The recommendation is to replace these links with styled `button_to`, so you'll flow through a regular form, and you'll be better off with a11y compliance.

+You can still use the `data-confirm` and `data-disable-with`.

 ## Development

 * To run the Rails tests: `bundle exec rake`.